aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/manage-text/manage-textbox/_index.md

     // Creates the Paragraph object for text frame IParagraph para = txtFrame.Paragraphs[0];

-    // Creates a Portion object for paragraph
-    IPortion portion = para.Portions[0];
+    // Creates a Portion object for the paragraph IPortion portion = para.Portions[0];

-    // Sets Text
+    // Sets the text
     portion.Text = "Aspose TextBox";

     // Saves the presentation to disk